shader-slang/spec/expressions.md

 ```

 Note:
-A cast expression always synthesizes a type, since the type it produces is manifest in the expression.
+A [=cast expression=] always synthesizes a type, since the type it produces is manifest in the expression.

 <div class=issue>